alimoayedi/egov-2022/README.md

 -> Cycling-Dialogues contains the original dataset and the terms of use.

 -> "dataset-preprocessed.pkl" is a preprocessed file which enriches the original dataset with preprocessed text (title and text were concatenated, tokenized and lowercased).
-This file is used for running the experiments.
+This file is used for running the traditional machine learning experiments.

 Results